micksi/wox-merriam-webster/README.md

 # wox-merriam-webster
 Wox pluging for starting a search on Merriam Webster.
-Can be initiated by typing `d [word-to-search-for]´
+Can be initiated by typing *d [word-to-search-for]*